 A minor in STS is particularly relevant for students who live and work in southeast Michigan and makes an appropriate complement to any field of study in the arts and sciences, engineering, education, or management.

-Students who wish to minor in STS must complete STS 300 Introduction to Science and Technology Studies and four courses from the list below, with at least one course from each of the three areas.
-Contact the STS Director for updated information about course offerings.
+Students who wish to minor or have a concentration for the Liberal Studies major in STS must complete STS 300 Introduction to Science and Technology Studies and four courses from the list below, with at least one course from each of the three areas.

 |STS 300||Intro to Sci & Technol Studies||3|